Atsutakemura/SimpleWars/README.md

 All Flags are listed in config/Types.js

 # Faction System
-Party, Ruler

-# Role System
-Role i.e. Attacker, Defender, Neutral or None per Party
+Every Ruler (Human, AI) can be assigned to a Party, that plays a certain Role in the game.
+Roles are Attacker, Defender, Neutral or None.
+None is used for Obstacles e.g. resources, contrary to a Neutral Party that can be attacked.

 # Spawn, Conquest and Reinforce System